-- Disease or defects of the kidney
+- Diseases or defects of the kidney

 - Drug Addiction

 - Diseases or defects of the heart

 - Hernia or rupture

 - Diabetes

-- 2 | Baker McKenzie

 - Diseases of the eye

 - Epilepsy or fits

 - Hypertension

 - Paralysis

-- Mental disorder
+- Mental disorders

 - Tuberculosis

 - Infertility

 - Asthma

 - Frigidity

 - Leprosy

 - Impairment of the sexual function or impotency

 - Cancer

-- Veneral disease
+- Venereal diseases

 - Deafness

 - Nervous debility, or other complaint or infirmity, arising from or relating to sexual intercourse

-Specified Purposes
+Specified purposes

-Advertisement of certain pharmaceutical products is prohibited.
+Advertisements of certain pharmaceutical products are prohibited.
 This includes pharmaceutical products that are used to practice contraception among human beings; improve the condition or functioning of the human kidney or heart; improve the sexual function or sexual performance of human beings; procure the miscarriage of women; and in relation to disease and conditions specified in the schedule to the Act.
-Advertisement is relating to skill and service are also prohibited under the Act.
+Advertisements relating to skill and service are also prohibited under the Act.

-Controlled Medicine or Poison
+Controlled medicine or poison

-The Guidelines introduced in 2009 prohibit the advertisement of controlled medicine, poison and products containing poison pursuant to Schedule 1 of the Malaysian Poison Act 1952, unless it is specifically exempted.
-Although the advertisement of a pharmaceutical product may include prescription drug terms, such advertisements will be prohibited if the substance of the prescription drug is classified as a 'poison' under Schedule 1 of the Malaysian Poison Act 1952.
+The Guidelines, effective from 1 September 2015, prohibit the advertisement of controlled medicine, poison and products containing poison pursuant to Schedule 1 of the Malaysian Poison Act 1952, unless it is specifically exempted.
+Although the advertisement of a pharmaceutical product may include prescription drug terms, such advertisements will be prohibited if the substance of the prescription drug is classified as a "poison" under Schedule 1 of the Malaysian Poison Act 1952.
 Examples include Botox and Viagra.

-Consequences of Breach
+Consequences of breach

-For first conviction: a fine not exceeding MYR3,000; imprisonment for any term not exceeding one year; or both.
+For first conviction: a fine not exceeding MYR 3,000, imprisonment for any term not exceeding one year, or both.

-For subsequent conviction: a fine not exceeding MYR5,000; imprisonment for a term not exceeding two years, or both.
+For subsequent convictions: a fine not exceeding MYR 5,000, imprisonment for a term not exceeding two years, or both.